The Surge Review

 I’m not a huge graphics nut, but all the different combinations of armors and such look pretty great to me.
 There are some lower quality textures here and there, but The Surge runs far better than Bloodborne, and performance is definitely preferable to graphical fidelity when it comes to these types of games.
 The downside here is that there’s quite a bit of noticeable aliasing in certain scenes with harsh lighting.
 As far as art direction goes, though, the areas all feel distinct from one another while still looking like part of a coherent whole, which is definitely a plus (and this makes new game + mode uniquely rewarding since you’ll remember where everything is).
 I do wish that more of the game happened outside in the sun, though; these types of games seem to derive pleasure from throwing the player into dark hallways, and the number of identical vent-type areas Warren has to wander through gets to be a bit much after awhile.
 As for the music, I have to say that it’s mostly forgettable, channeling a horror movie soundtrack befitting of things leaping at you from the shadows at the cost of anything truly musical.
 That said, there’s one late-game area where some really great soft piano is playing, and the Ops areas all have this folksy song playing that went from being grating to weirdly charming over the course of my playthrough.

-*A review key for The Surge was provided for the purposes of this review
+*A review key for The Surge was provided for the purpose of this review